KONNEKTING/KonnektingDocumentation/konnekting_xml_device_description.md

 # Preparation

-If you haven't registered a manufacturer-id yet, NOW would be the best time for it. **TODO: ADD LINK HERE**
+If you haven't registered a manufacturer-id yet, NOW would be the best time for it.
+[REGISTER FOR FREE](konnekting_manufacturers.md)

 # XML Format explained